ncatlab/nlab-content/pages/3/4/2/0/243/content.md

 G(c) & \underset{G(f)}{\to} & G(d)
 }
 $$
-which is by definition a natural transformation $F \to G$.
+which is, by definition, a natural transformation $F \to G$.
 =--

 ### Enriched functor categories